yuangliu/15618prj/docs/final.md

 ```

 ###### OPTIMIZATION 4: COMBINING GEMMs
-Grouping 2 iteration to update $\delta x$ can achieve performance gain with 1.24x speedup using default setting with each backpropagation iteration.
+Grouping 2 iteration to update $$\delta x$$ can achieve performance gain with 1.24x speedup using default setting with each back-propagation iteration.
 ```c++
 for layer in layers:
   for iteration in iterations: